Additional Loading or Rating

 This is an extremely important set of official documents which confirm the ownership of a property.

 This is a legal document which is used when there is to be a partial change in ownership of a property, for example where someone is being added to or removed from the Title Deeds of the property.

 This is an inspection of a property to find out how much it is worth and whether it is suitable to lend a mortgage on.
 It is carried out by a professional surveyor on behalf of a lender.
 It is not an in-depth survey, however an in-depth survey can be arranged at an additional cost providing you let us know before we instruct the valuation.Top

 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON A MORTGAGE OR ANY OTHER DEBT SECURED ON IT.

-Ocean Mortgages arranges mortgages and re-mortgages from a panel of lenders.
-Ocean Mortgages will receive a commission from the lender upon completion.
-Ocean Mortgages charge a broker fee of between £495 to £1995 for advising and arranging a mortgage.
-This fee is only payable upon completion, is non-refundable and dependent on the product taken.
+We arrange mortgages from a panel of lenders and we will receive a commission from the lender upon completion.
+A broker fee of between £495 to £1995 is payable upon completion.
 Mortgages available subject to status.
 The actual rate available will depend upon your circumstances.
-Ask for a personalised illustration.